HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 - Minimum 3 years of HVAC journeyman-level experience

-- Valid driver’s license ability to drive a company vehicle
+- Valid driver’s license and ability to drive a company vehicle

-- Willingness to continue education in HVAC field
+- Willingness to continue education and keep up with HVAC industry trends

 4. Important skills and knowledge

-List the technical skills, soft skills, and knowledge a candidate needs to succeed in the HVAC technician role.
-Consider which skills you’re willing to train after hiring—and which ones a technician should already have so they can work effectively right away.
+List any skills or knowledge a candidate needs to succeed in the HVAC technician role.
+Decide which skills you can train after hiring and which ones a technician should already have.

 Examples of HVAC technician skills and knowledge

-- Proficient in balancing air and water treatment systems
+- Proficiency in balancing air and water treatment systems

 - Ability to lift and carry up to 50 pounds